Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could

 As you would expect from artists who live in such a beautiful area, most of the art here explores, or is at least influenced by, the natural beauty of Lapland.
-What was most fascinating to me, however, is how through the different time periods you can see the prevailing views of nature.
+What fascinating me the most, however, is how, through the different time periods, you can see the prevailing views of nature.

-From the romanticism which went hand-in-hand with industrializing which sought to exemplify the magnificence of nature’s views.
-After all untamed nature and pristine wilderness were the very opposite of culture and an escape from the dirty cities.
+From the romanticism which went hand-in-hand with industrializing, which sought to exemplify the magnificence of nature’s sights.
+After all, untamed nature and pristine wilderness were the very opposite of culture and an escape from the dirty cities.
 Later styles show a more realistic style of painting that is closer to nature, or even gritter works, especially after the Finnish Civil war.

-Interesting the Rovaniemi Art Museum / Korundi House of Culture is housed in a converted old post bus depot, one of the very few buildings in Rovaniemi that survived the German retreat in the Second World War.
-Rising like a phoenix from the bricks of ruined buildings and chimneys around Rovaniemi, today the Rovaniemi Art Museum is an intriguing blend of modern art, classical works, local history, and functional architecture.
+Interestingly the Rovaniemi Art Museum / Korundi House of Culture is housed in a converted old post bus depot, one of the very few buildings in Rovaniemi that survived the German retreat in the Second World War.
+Rising like a phoenix from the bricks of ruined buildings and chimneys around Rovaniemi, today, the Rovaniemi Art Museum is an intriguing blend of modern art, classical works, local history, and functional architecture.

 A world phenomenon Angry Birds, a playful video game franchise focussed on adorable multi-colored birds who try to save their eggs from green-colored pigs – this is possibly one of the best-known contemporary Finnish brands.

 Not only was the original Angry Birds game responsible for me almost failing university (they are highly addictive after all.) but its success has spawned 18 other game titles, two films, a television show, toys, food, print products and – yes an official Angry Birds Park right here in Rovaniemi.

 Unleash your inner children (or bring your own) as you enjoy this fun and frivolous park located on the riverbank, within an easy walking distance from the city center.
 There is also a ropewalk, slides, swings and climbing frames, all with designs inspired by the hit video game characters.
 There is even a cute little mini-soccer field and running track!